PATIENT GUIDE TO MINIMALLY INVASIVE ANTERIOR CERVICAL MICROSCOPIC

 An ACDF is a very safe procedure.
 In the medical literature, the

-risk of a serious complication such as a spinal cord injury with
+risk of a serious complication such as a spinal cord injury is under

-for over three decades.
+for over four decades.
 The risk of an infection is also under 1%.

-did well.
 The chance of the bone not fusing is in the range of 4%.
+The risk

-that believe that a fusion causes increased stress at the spinal levels above
+that a fusion causes increased stress at the spinal levels above

 and below.
 This might lead to another herniated disk, or excessive

 bone spur formation.
-I have not found this to be a
+I have not found this to be a problem in my

 THE SURGERY: You are always free to contact me in the office

 or through my answering service.
-In general, either Rodd or I will
+In general, you will be seen about

 Stephen Saris M.D.